 Complete an Application to Graduate Form.
-The Application to Graduate form should NOT be submitted until the candidate has successfully completed the defense and all edits have been made to the dissertation.
-(Late Spring defenses may be the exception.
-Candidates need to be in communication with their advisor and the Graduate School of Education.)
-This form alerts the Registrar's office to begin preparing a diploma.
+Candidates planning to graduate need to communicate with their advisor and will follow the deadlines for the required graduation forms as set by the Registrar's office.
+The Application to Graduate alerts the Registrar's office to begin preparing a diploma.
 At this point, a graduation fee is added to your account.
 This also puts you on the mailing list for specific information about the College of Education Investiture Ceremony and other events.

-Withdrawal from candidacy from graduation must be made in writing by April 1.
 General information on graduation, undergrad and grad, as well as instructions on Application to Graduate may be found here: https://oru.edu/current-students/my-enrollment/registrar/graduation/index.php